All About Amalgam, Why We Only Offer Mercury-Free Fillings

 - All removal is done under cold water spray with copious amounts of water.

-- All patients are fitted with a nasal source of pure oxygen to assure that the mercury vapors are not being inhaled through the nose.
+- All patients are fitted with a nasal source of pure oxygen to ensure that the mercury vapors are not being inhaled through the nose.

 - After the fillings have been removed, the Isolite is removed and rinsed.